best wordpress membership plugins

 You can also find a great reporting dashboard, content access by levels, email notifications, and more with Paid Memberships Pro.

-Cost: Pricing for Paid Memberships Pro starts at $297
+Cost: Pricing for Paid Memberships Pro starts at $247/year.

 Which WordPress Membership Plugin Is the Best Choice For You?

-After comparing the top WordPress membership plugins out there, we’ve found that MemberPress is the most comprehensive and easy-to-use solution, and one of the best WordPress plugins overall.
 It offers plenty of payment gateway and email service integrations for a WordPress membership site.
 Plus, you can set up content dripping, create courses, and access detailed reporting so you can track your success.

 And for something that’s more lightweight and flexible, Restrict Content Pro is a great solution.
 You can create unlimited subscription levels, integrate with popular payment gateways, and export member data into other tools.
 That way, you can grow your business even faster.